-It was resolved to accept apologies for absence from Cllr Gleave (work commitments), Cllr Roberts (holiday) and Cllr Copleston (family commitments).
+It was resolved to accept apologies for absence from Cllr Gleave (work commitments) and Cllr Copleston (family commitments).

 2. Minutes of Meeting

 It was resolved to adopt the minutes of the Annual Assembly held on Tuesday 23rd May 2023 as a true record of the meeting held at the Rufus Centre.